 2. to ensure the Food Safety and/or human safety.
-3. (3) Provisions regarding the Sanitation Requirements and Food Safety and/or human safety as referred to in section (2) are regulated in a Government Regulation.
-Article (1) Any Person that violates the provisions as referred to 72 Article 71 section (1) and section (2) is subject to administrative sanctions. '- (2) The administrative sanctions as referred to section (1) may be in the forms of: 1. fine; 2. temporary suspension from activity, production and/or distribution; 3. recall of Food from market by producer; 4. compensation; and/or 5. revocation of the license.
+3. (3) Provisions regarding the Sanitation Requirements and Food Safety and/or human safety as referred to in section A . • 1 (2) are regulated in a Government Regulation.
+Article (1) Any Person that violates the provisions as referred to 72 Article 71 section (1) and section (2) is subject to administrative sanctions.
+(2) The administrative sanctions as referred to section (1) may be in the forms of: 1. fine; 2. temporary suspension from activity, production and/or distribution; 3. recall of Food from market by producer; 4. compensation; and/or 5. revocation of the license.
 (3) Further provisions regarding type of, amount of fine, procedure for, and mechanism of administrative sanctions as referred to in section (1) and section (2) are regulated in a Government Regulation.
 Article 1.
 (1) Any Person carrying out Food Production to be 75 distributed is prohibited from using: 1.
 Food additives that excess maximum limit; and/or 2. prohibited materials as Food additives.
 2. (2) Provisions regarding maximum limit and prohibited materials as referred to in section (1) are regulated by or under a Government Regulation.
 Article 1) Any Person violating the provisions as referred to Article 75 section (1) is 76 subject to administrative sanctions.
 (2) The administrative sanctions as referred to section (1) are in the forms of: 1. fine; 2. temporary suspension from activity, production and/or distribution; 3. recall of Food from distribution by producer; 4. compensation; and/or 5. revocation of license.
-(3) Further provisions regarding type, amount of fine, procedure for and mechanism of administrative sanctions as referred to section (1) and section (2) are A 1 regulated in a Government Regulation.
+(3) Further provisions regarding type, amount of fine, procedure for and mechanism of administrative sanctions as referred to section (1) and section (2) are regulated in a Government Regulation.
 Article 1.
-1) Any person violating the provisions as referred to Article 86 section (2) 94 regarding compliance with food quality standard, Article 89 regarding Food Labeling Article 90 section (1) regarding contaminated food and Article 93 Labeling, Article 90 section (1) regarding contaminated food, and Article 93 regarding food import is subject to administrative sanctions.
-2. (2) The administrative sanctions as referred to section (1) are in the form 2.
-(2) The administrative sanctions as referred to section (1) are in the form of: 1. fine; 2. temporary suspension from activity, production and/or distribution; 3. recall of Food from distribution by producer; 4. compensation; and/or 5. revocation of license.
-1 5.
-ISTOCHIOI OF HOUSE.
+1) Any person violating the provisions as referred to Article 86 section (2) 94 regarding compliance with food quality standard, Article 89 regarding Food Labeling, Article 90 section (1) regarding contaminated food, and Article 93 regarding food import is subject to administrative sanctions.
+2. (2) The administrative sanctions as referred to section (1) are in the form of: 1. fine; 2. temporary suspension from activity, production and/or distribution; 3. recall of Food from distribution by producer; 4. compensation; and/or 5. revocation of license.